Laonikos Chalkokondyles: Early life

-The one glimpse we have of Laonikos himself is in the summer of 1447, when Cyriacus of Ancona met him in the summer of 1447 at the court of Constantine Palaiologos at Mistra.
-Cyriacus describes him as a youth egregie latinis atque grecis litteris eruditum ("surprisingly learned in Latin and Greek literature").
-It was at Mistra where Laonikos was taught by George Gemistos Plethon, and who gave Laonikos his personal copy of the Histories of Herodotus: Laur.
-Plut.
-70.6, written in 1318, with corrections by Plethon, and later used by Bessarion in 1436 to make another copy, contains a subscription written by Laonikos.
+The one glimpse we have of Laonikos himself is in the summer of 1447, when Cyriacus of Ancona met him in the summer of 1447 at the court of Constantine Palaiologos at Mystra.
+Cyriacus describes him as a youth egregie latinis atque grecis litteris eruditum.
+It was at Mystra where Laonikos was in the circle of George Gemistos Plethon (Pletho).
+Although Laonikos does not openly reference Pletho in the Apodeixis, his conceptualization of Hellenic identity, religious iconoclasm, approach to Islam, and philosophy of history bear the mark of the Platonist philosopher.
+Pletho and Laonikos also owned the same fourteenth-century manuscript of Herodotus by Demetrius Triclines which bears a bi-folio in Pletho's handwriting and an epigraph on the last folio.
+The manuscript also includes alternating alternating symbols of the sun and moon.

 Laonikos' movements and actions after 1447 are not known with certainty.
 His account of the circumcision of Sultan Mehmed II's sons in 1457 suggest he was an eye-witness to the event, and his account of Ottoman finances indicate he interviewed the Sultan's accountants.
 Internal evidence has led Byzantinist Anthony Kaldellis to put the date Laonikos stopped writing his Histories as 1464.
 While Laonikos Chalkokondyles greatly relied on Ottoman sources for the sections on the Ottomans, his narrative on the rule of Mehmed II is generally antagonistic.
 Thus, it has been argued that Laonikos Chalkokondyles was writing for the contemporary western audience in the Turcica genre rather than for the post-Byzantine intellectuals associated with the Ottoman court.
 Other speculations about Laonikos Chalkokondyles' life are not as widely accepted.

-According to Kaldellis, Chalkokondyles was the first to use Byzantine to refer to the state as he advocated a neo-Hellenic identity of the Romans.